2020 Call for Nominations

 - A detailed explanation of nominee’s contributions to teaching above and beyond the general expectations of the TA position, that is, outstanding contributions.

-- Tangible evidence such as summary of nominee's student evaluations to support nominee’s outstanding teaching or teaching-related support.
+- Tangible evidence such as summary of nominee's student evaluations or comments/testimonials from students to support nominee’s outstanding teaching or teaching-related support.

 - It helps if a nominee has received or has been nominated for departmental/school or college-level teaching awards and has attended/presented teaching-related professional development programs to enhance his or her/others' teaching skills.